Scree: Interaction with glaciers

 where k is the thermal conductivity of the debris material, Ts is the ambient temperature above the debris surface, Ti is the temperature at the lower surface of the debris, and d is the thickness of the debris layer.

 Debris with a low thermal conductivity value, or a high thermal resistivity, will not efficiently transfer energy through to the glacier, meaning the amount of heat energy reaching the ice surface is substantially lessened.
 This can act to insulate the glacier from incoming radiation.

+Albedo (radiation reflection)

 The albedo, or the ability of a material to reflect incoming radiation energy, is also an important quality to consider.
 Generally, the debris will have a lower albedo than the glacier ice it covers, and will thus reflect less incoming solar radiation.
 Instead, the debris will absorb radiation energy and transfer it through the cover layer to the debris-ice interface.

-If the ice is covered by a relatively thin layer of debris (less than around 2 centimeters thick), the albedo effect is most important.
+If the ice is covered by a relatively thin layer of debris (less than around two centimeters thick), the albedo effect is most important.
 As scree accumulates atop the glacier, the ice's albedo will begin to decrease.
 Instead, the glacier ice will absorb incoming solar radiation and transfer it to the upper surface of the ice.
 Then, the glacier ice begins to absorb the energy and uses it in the process of melting.